 Select Candidate Types & Work Authorization

-You can have your search only return the types of candidates you want – including candidates outside your search area who are willing to relocate and US veteran candidates.
-The Work Authorization options allow you to see all candidates or those that have acquired authorization or require sponsorship.
+You can have your search only return the types of candidates you want – including candidates outside your search area who are willing to relocate.
+The Work Authorization options allow you to see all candidates or those that are authorized to work in this country.

 Candidate Type Definitions: